-9. Responsible Authorities
+10. Responsible Authorities

-- 9.1 Responsible authorities are identified in the legislation.
-They have to be told about some types of licence application, and it is for them to decide where they need to take action under their own legislation.
-The responsible authorities that the Licensing Authority currently recognise are listed below: up to date contact addresses and telephone numbers for each of the responsible authorities identified are available on the Council's web site, and will be sent with application packs and on request. - The Gambling Commission - The Chief of Police for the area - Fire & Rescue Service - Wyre Forest Planning Health and Environment Division - Worcestershire Safeguarding Children Board - HM Revenue and Customs - Any other bodies identified in Regulation by the Secretary of State - For vessels, the Environment Agency, British Waterways Board, Secretary of State. - 9.2 Representations by a responsible authority cannot be taken into account unless they are relevant to the application itself and to the licensing objectives.
-The Licensing Authority will not take into account representations which are deemed to be irrelevant, i.e. - there are too many gambling premises in the locality, - the premises are likely to be a fire risk, - the location of the premises is likely to lead to traffic congestion, the premises will cause crowds to congregate in one area causing noise and nuisance.
+- 10.1 Responsible authorities are identified in the legislation and have to be notified about licence applications so that it can identify any risk.
+The responsible authorities that the Licensing Authority currently recognise are listed below: - The Gambling Commission - The Chief of Police for the area - Fire & Rescue Service - Wyre Forest District Council (Development Control Section, Health and Safety Section and Licensing Section) - Worcestershire Safeguarding Children Board - HM Revenue and Customs - Any other bodies identified in Regulation by the Secretary of State - For vessels: the Environment Agency, British Waterways, Secretary of State. - 10.2 Contact addresses and telephone numbers for each of the responsible authorities identified are available on the Council's web site, and will be sent with application packs and on request. - 10.3 Any concerns expressed by a responsible authority cannot be taken into account unless they are relevant to the application itself and to the licensing objectives.
+However each representation will be considered on its own individual merits.

-10. Interested Parties and Representations
+11. Interested Parties